cameron-sql/blue_rose_application/README.md

 # blue_rose_application
-Second pass at the 2022 data
+Second pass at the 2022 data - I appreciate your time and consideration!